waifal/waifal/README.md

-# Hi there, I'm waifal! 👋
+# Hi there, I'm Wai! 👋

 Welcome to my GitHub profile!
 I'm passionate about software development, open source, and creative problem solving.